codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

 The remaining packets will have a dedicated function.
-There's probably better ways to reuse code and to model this but for now let's stick to something working, as previously stated time to optimize and refactor will come.
+There's probably better ways to reuse code and to model this but for now let's stick to something that works, as previously stated time to optimize and refactor will come.

 **src/mqtt.c**